brandaovh/Excel-Dataset-Exploration/README.md

 <p>The dataset was sourced from <a href="https://insideairbnb.com/">Inside Airbnb</a> and contains detailed information about accommodations in Toronto as of January 8th, 2024.</p>

 <h2>Motivation</h2>
-<p>This project aims to leverage expertise in the travel and tourism industry to extract meaningful insights and analyze the implications of the 5-star review system in the digital space.</p>
+<p>This project aims to leverage my previous experience working in the travel and tourism industry to extract meaningful insights from the statistical tests applied on this dataset.</p>

 <h2>Techniques Used</h2>
 <ul>